 It’s certainly a game that sticks with you.
 My first playthrough to return to the main menu took less than an hour, but my cumulative playtime is three times that now, and I still have questions and theories that I’m turning over in my mind.
 But the game works because it’s so focused.
 In lesser hands, this could all be incredibly frustrating, but the game’s brevity means there’s little chance to lose interest.
 The house that you inhabit in each time period is contained enough to become familiar quickly, but detailed enough to warrant close scrutiny over and over again.
 Everything becomes interesting, every little picture on the wall, or book strewn on the floor.
 Everything feels valuable and connected in some way – there’s simply no room for filler in terms of design.

 It’s not perfect, though, and I do wonder if there’s a way to bolster the emotional impact of the story.
 All The Delicate Duplicates is frequently thought-provoking, but its non-linear approach comes with caveats.
 Even so, it’s worth a look for its ambitious approach to storytelling.

 Developer: Mez Breeze , Andy Campbell

 Publisher: The Space, One to One Development, Mez Breeze Design

+Click here for all of my video game reviews.
 Review copy provided by publisher.
+Click here to check out the scoring guide.
 Disclaimer: I used to work alongside Tracey McGarrigan, the game’s producer when we were previously at Green Man Gaming.